sgmurphy/wordpress-plugins/mp3-music-player-by-sonaar/README.txt

 10. Shortcode Builder: Create, Import and Customize audio players using shortcodes in real-time

 == Changelog ==
+= 5.6 =
+New: Add Repeat Control Buttons in the widget players.
+You can enable it site-wide from WP-Admin > MP3 Player > Widget/Sticky Player > Display Repeat Button.
+Additionally, you can enable it for individual widget instances.
+New: Azuracast radio support to display whats currently playing
+Tweak: Shuffle Icon design
+Tweak: Added title attribute for player controls.
+You can translate them in MP3 Player > Settings > Widget Player
+Tweak: New action hook srmp3_pre_get_playlist for get_playlist function
+Fix: Issue with Elementor DB Update cause a fatal error in some case
+Fix: Track color titles in shortcode builder in darkmode.
+Fix: Duplicate search value with single quote, with the Right Single Quotation Mark Hexo code.
+Eg : Search for "O'Brien" and "O’Brien"
+Fix: Compatibility issue with Icecast Player Plugin.
+Fix: Sticky Player download button: redirection issue when condition is not Met
+Fix: Security patch related with XSS in some case

 = 5.5 =
 - New: Dark mode for the admin settings and shortcode builder
 - New: Shortcode Builder.
 Add option to set a preview background color in the builder